Aqua Formula xHD DAC

 As you would expect, the Formula xHD DAC is compatible with virtually all sources.
 Naturally, the DAC offers all the usual inputs such as SPDIF on RCA (cinch), SPDIF on BNC and AES/EBU as well as USB, but also has a proprietary AQlink input which provides an I2S connection for their own CD transport as well as music servers which use the same standard.
 Additionally, there is a Modular input which can be opted for during purchase or later, should the connection needs change in the future.
 The available options for the Modular Input are AES/EBU, RCA, AT&T ST Glass and Optical TOSlink.
 This modular input is a great feature, which only shows the top of the iceberg in terms of the utterly modular concept that the xHD DAC is.

 Inside everything is divided into separate boards which can be swapped if and when the need arises.
 The change from Formula DAC to Formula xHD has been the perfect example of the advantage of this concept, allowing the DAC to be upgraded by only swapping the USB board.
-How’s that for future proofing?
+How’s that for future-proofing?

 The outputs are available in balanced (transformer-coupled) XLR and (direct coupled) cinch.
 There is an IR sensor but no supplied remote control.
 For this, Aqua has an optionally available system remote control, capable of operating the CD transport as well as the DAC.